mio-19/mio-19/README.md

 - ⚡ Favorite movie is Liz and the Blue Bird.

-Where is the button to opt out of the bad impact of LLM on living costs? cannot find such a button :( fine, let's take a look at LLM when it is provided for free, as living costs and more are being impacted either way
+Where is the button to opt out of the bad impact of LLMs on living costs?
+I cannot find such a button. :( Fine, let's take a look at LLMs when they are provided for free, as living costs and more are being impacted either way.

-I have delegated boring tasks to LLM; they do them wrong every time but if I let them check and recheck ten times, sometimes I get something look somewhat close to what I want.
-If this kind of quality is acceptable for a task and I need the task done but I do not actually want to do the task, fine, let it be LLM.
+I have delegated boring tasks to LLMs; they do them wrong every time, but if I let them check and recheck ten times, sometimes I get something that looks somewhat close to what I want.
+If this kind of quality is acceptable for a task, and I need the task done but I do not actually want to do it myself, fine, let it be an LLM.

-If I know so little about a topic that I am more wrong than LLM but I need to know something to get a task done and I do not bother to learn them properly and it does not hurt too much if I learned incorrect information, fine, let's ask LLM.
+If I know so little about a topic that I am more wrong than an LLM, but I need to know something to get a task done and I can't bother to learn it properly, and it does not hurt too much if I learn incorrect information, fine, let's ask an LLM.